rimarque/get_next_line/README.md

 # **Get_next_line**

 ## :speech_balloon: **About**
-Get_next is a function that that returns a line read from a file descriptor: repeated calls to the get_next_line() function let you read the text file pointed to by the file descriptor, one line at a time.
+get_next_line is a function that that returns a line read from a file descriptor: repeated calls to the get_next_line() function let you read the text file pointed to by the file descriptor, one line at a time.

 ## 🙋‍♀️ **Authorship**